alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/tutorials/app-update-deploy-monitor-logs/index.html.md

 ## Maintenance

-If you want to make changes to the test app please create a PR and send it to the `#govuk-replatforming` slack channel for review.
+If you want to make changes to the test app please raise a PR and someone from Platform Engineering team will pick it up.